 The one-mile rule requires new development in LUPC’s 10.5 million-acre jurisdiction—Maine’s Unorganized Territories (UT)—to be within one road mile of existing, compatible development.
-In doing so, the one-mile rule strengthens local communities by encouraging development to take place near existing downtowns and service centers, while protecting backcountry areas.
+In doing so, the one-mile rule limits costly sprawl, protects backcountry areas, and encourages development to take place near existing downtowns and service centers.

 The proposal to replace the one-mile rule would allow development to stretch ten miles from boundaries of “retail hubs” and two miles from public roads.
 While existing site-specific protections (for wetlands and wildlife habitat, for example) would continue to apply, close to two million acres of land in the UT (including some of Maine’s Class 7 lakes with outstanding natural resource values) could become vulnerable to residential, commercial, and industrial development.
 Large lot subdivisions that fragment the North Woods—and which have been banned in the UT since Maine’s Legislature concluded in 2001 that they are inconsistent with the values of LUPC’s jurisdiction—would be allowed once again.

 Maine’s North Woods makes up more than half of the entire state.
 The landscape of the region is rapidly changing and its future is uncertain, largely because in the last fifteen years, paper companies have sold their land to private investors, real estate developers, and pension funds.

 Paper companies now own only about 15% of Maine’s North Woods; investors, including real estate companies (REITs), timber investment management organizations (TIMOs), and developers, own more than half of the forest.
 These investors may have no connection to the state of Maine and most do not plan to own the land longer than eight to twelve years.

 These major changes in land ownership have created challenges and opportunities.